ZacharyCosenza/GradStuff_Cosenza/README.md

-# Instructions for Download and Use (WORK IN PROGRESS)
+# Instructions (NO LONGER MAINTAINED)

-These are two python files that summarize my ongoing use of Bayesian Optimization (BO) work during my PhD.
+These are two python files that summarize the use of Bayesian Optimization (BO) work during my PhD.
 I primarily use these methods to solve difficult problems in cell culture media optimization.
 I would heavily recommend looking into the [botorch](https://botorch.org/) python package, and for more information